ibm-cloud-docs/appid/branded.md

 </br>
 **Resend**

-You can use the `/resend/{templateName}` to resent an email when a user does not receive it for some reason.
+You can use the `/resend/{templateName}` to resend an email when a user does not receive it for some reason.

 Supply the following data in the request body:
   * The tenantID.